nseigneur/cicd-workshop/docs/basics.md

 - [`src/pages/Home.test.ts`](../src/pages/Home.test.tsx) : Here, you will find [`vitest`](https://vitest.dev/) tests that we will run with GitHub Actions.
 - [`Dockerfile`](../Dockerfile) : This Docker file packages the application into a container that will be used later in this workshop.

 If you want to test the application, you can start a Codespace and run it with the command `npm run dev` (you can also run the tests with `npm test`).
 To run the application on your local machine, you will need to install Node.js first.
+For running locally, you need to clone the repository with `git clone https://<repository_name>`

 To test the container, run `docker build . -t local:latest` to build the image and `docker run -p 8080:8080 local:latest` to run it.
 These commands require a local installation of [Docker](https://www.docker.com/).